Visit Banff for Easter Weekend

 Easter Sunday Brunch at the Fairmont Banff Springs Hotel

 Sunday Brunch at the Banff Springs Hotel is legendary, and their Easter Brunch is no exception.
 In addition to the impressive breakfast and lunch specialties, there are often extra Easter themed treats which make the Easter Brunch buffet even more special.
-Also, the Brunch for Easter 2013 will take place in the Van Horne Ballroom, which is a rare opportunity to dine in this venue which is reserved for special occasions.
+Also, the Brunch for Easter 2019 will take place in the Alberta and New Brunswick Rooms, and the Cascade Ballroom, with the buffet being located in the Riverview Lounge, which is a rare opportunity to experience these venues which are reserved for special occasions.

 Reservations: 403 762 6860